JalaliLabUCLA/2024_279AS_Project3_Lane_Detection/README.md

 *5.4.
 Track/Compare the accuracy/IOU/MIOU of each epoch*

 YOLOP records the testing accuracy/IOU/MIOU of each training epoch in log files in `YOLOP-main/runs`.
-You may copy the log files you want to track/compare to `code/log`, then use `Monitor.ipynb` to visualize the trend of metrics and loss as a function of epoch, or use  `Comparison.ipynb` to visualize the difference between several trials.
+You may copy the log files you want to track/compare to `code/`, then use `Monitor.ipynb` to visualize the trend of metrics and loss as a function of epoch, or use `Comparison.ipynb` to visualize the difference between several trials.

-**6. Train a Model on PST Preprocessed Data**
+**6. Train another Model on PST Preprocessed Data**

 Train a lane line detection model with less parameters than the benchmark on the PST preprocessed BDD100K images.
 Are you able to get back to the same accuracy as the benchmark?

-The lightweight model used here is [TwinLiteNet](https://github.com/chequanghuy/TwinLiteNet).
+The lightweight model used is [TwinLiteNet](https://github.com/chequanghuy/TwinLiteNet).
 Its repository is copied here as “TwinLiteNet-main”.

-6.1.
-Environment Preparation
+*6.1.
+Environment Preparation*

-Using the same Pytorch environment as YOLOP is fine.
+Using the same PyTorch environment as YOLOP is fine.

-6.2.
-Training Process
+*6.2.
+Training Process*

-First, the paths for the training/validation dataset need to be modified by going to the TwinLiteNet-main/DataSet.py file.
+First, the file paths for the train/valid datasets need to be modified by going to `TwinLiteNet-main/DataSet.py`.

 In Line 90 and 94, change the paths to the correct validation and training files.
 In Line 111 and 112, replace the correct training/validation file paths to the corresponding label file paths.

-Second, set the training hyperparameters in TwinLiteNet-main/train.py.
+Second, set the training hyperparameters in `TwinLiteNet-main/train.py`.

 Third, start training by running the following code in the command line:

-`python main.py`
+`python TwinLiteNet-main/train.py`

-6.3.
-Validation Process
+*6.3.
+Validation(Testing) Process*

-First, change the path of the weight file (.pth) we want to test in TwinLiteNet-main/val.py (Line 50), and change the batch size to 1 if we want to test each image sample individually.
+First, update the path of the weight file (.pth) you want to test on in `TwinLiteNet-main/val.py` (Line 50), and change the batch size to 1 if you want to evaludat each image sample individually.

-Second, start validation by running the following code in the command line:
+Second, start validating by running the following code in the command line:

-`python val.py`
+`python TwinLiteNet-main/val.py`

 **7. Compare PST+DNN on Night Time Data**